On Macedonian Matters: Background

+Content

 Za makedonckite raboti marked the first attempt to formalize a separate Macedonian literary language.
 With the book, Misirkov outlined an overview of the Macedonian grammar and expressed the ultimate goal of codifying the language and using it as the language of instruction in the education system.
-The author proposed to use the west-central Macedonian dialects (Prilep-Bitola, Kičevo-Poreče and Skopje-Veles) as a dialectal basis for the formation of the Macedonian standard language.
+The author proposed to use the west-central Macedonian dialects (Prilep-Bitola) as a dialectal basis for the formation of the Macedonian standard language.
 His ideas however were not adopted until the 1940s.
-Misirkov appealed to the Ottoman authorities for eventual recognition of a separate Macedonian nation.
-However, he admitted there was not such one, as most of the Macedonian Slavs have been called Bulgarians, but it should be created, when the necessary historical circumstances would arise.
-He also claimed that the Byzantine Greeks renamed the Bulgarian and Macedonian Slavs into "Bulgarians" because of their alliance with the Bulgars, during the incessant Byzantine–Bulgarian conflict, which in the eyes of the Byzantines eventually forged Slavs and Bulgars into one people with a Bulgarian name and a Slavonic language.
-Misirkov wrote that one of the primary goals of the Macedonian intelligentsia should be to drive out the national and religious Serbian, Bulgarian and Greek propaganda from Macedonia, otherwise they would eventually lead to its partition.
-He wrote that only an energetic fight against Greece, Serbia and Bulgaria could save Macedonia from annihilation, and only a separate Macedonian national self-awareness can give the moral right to fight against the partition.
+Misirkov appealed to the Ottoman authorities for the eventual recognition of a separate Macedonian nation.
+However, he admitted there was not one, as most of the Macedonian Slavs have been called and called themselves Bulgarians, but it should be created, when the necessary historical circumstances would arise.
+Misirkov also wrote about "Macedonians of Slav origin and certain other Macedonian nationalities."

+He claimed that the Byzantine Greeks renamed the Bulgarian and Macedonian Slavs into "Bulgarians" because of their alliance with the Bulgars, during the incessant Byzantine–Bulgarian conflict, which in the eyes of the Byzantines eventually forged Slavs and Bulgars into one people with a Bulgarian name and a Slavonic language, then preserved by the Archbishopric of Ohrid and later the Macedonians adopted the term "Bulgarian" to differentiate from Greeks.
+Misirkov described the emergence of the Macedonians as a separate Slavic people as a "perfectly normal historical process", comparable to the way the Bulgarian, Croatian, and Serbian peoples had developed out of the broader South Slavic group.
+For him, education was crucial for national distinctiveness, while science and literature were the most important factors in national development.
+He argued for the renewal of the Archbishopric of Ohrid and opposed having three Orthodox religious-educational systems, which would result in different religious, linguistic, and national affiliations.